• Skip to main content

 • I highly recommend enjoying seared ahi tuna tacos with Mango Salsa, this is hands down, the most PERFECT salsa for seafood!

-Ingredients
+Tuna Tacos Ingredients

 • Seared Ahi Tuna - ahi tuna (yellowfin tuna) is usually sold either fresh or frozen at the market or grocery stores.
 It is ideally served medium rare, lightly seared outside over high heat.
 If you don’t feel comfortable eating raw fish then you can cook it until medium.
 But I don't recommend anything more than that as it will easily become dry and resemble canned tuna but without the excessive oil that makes the canned tuna soft.

 • Ask the seller if it is sushi-grade tuna then it means that it is the highest quality fish they offer and they believe it is safe to consume raw.
-But actually, there is no such thing like ‘’sushi grade’’.
+But actually, there is no such thing as ‘’sushi grade’’.

 • The bacteria that sits on the fish or any meat steak is usually outside and we eliminate it by searing the surface over high heat.
 It is also a reason we need to cook the ground meat until deep golden brown!

-• Sesame seeds - is optional but give a nice golden exterior and crunch to the fish tacos.
+• Sesame seeds - are optional but give a nice golden exterior and crunch to the fish tacos.
 If using sesame seeds be careful not to burn all the seeds over high heat, you may need to regulate the heat and turn the tuna more often on the pan.

 • Tortillas - either homemade, corn tortillas, or any other type with a GF label on it.